LunarLogic/starability/README.md

   </p>
 ```

+There is no official support for half-stars, as we don't want to make the library output bigger than needed, but you can easily add the support for showing half-stars in the rating results.
+To do so, [check the answer in this issue](https://github.com/LunarLogic/starability/issues/26#issuecomment-367013528).

 ## Further customisation with SASS

 If you are well-versed with SASS, you can easily adjust rating widget to your needs, e.g. have a 10-star based system or turn off outline and hover.
 It can be done by setting `true`/`false` values to the variables in the [_variables.scss file](https://github.com/LunarLogic/starability/blob/master/starability-scss/_variables.scss) and running the gulp task to process the files.
 Of course, to have a 10-stars system you also need add additional radio inputs in your HTML.